 The public-interest organizations raising awareness and concern about the oil pipelines on the bottom of the Straits of Mackinac agree that we need to keep oil out of the Great Lakes.
 The groups all agree that we need to start by asking our State an important question: Why are twin pipelines that put 20 percent of the world’s fresh surface water and the entire region’s economy at risk even allowed to be there?

 As a first step, requiring Enbridge to file a Great Lakes Submerged Lands Act conveyance application will help us get answers to that question.

 “The State, as the owner and trustee, has a perpetual responsibility to the public to manage these bottomlands and waters for the prevention of pollution, for the protection of the natural resources and to maintain the public's rights of hunting, fishing, navigation, commerce, etc.” –Michigan Department of Environmental Quality website

-Moving forward, some of these groups favor requiring significant upgrades, technological safety reviews and increased spill cleanup measures for Enbridge’s Line 5 through the Straits.
-Others favor complete replacement of the twin pipelines with the best available pipeline technology, such as double-walled systems.
+Moving forward, some of these groups favor requiring significant upgrades, technological safety reviews, and increased spill cleanup measures for Enbridge’s Line 5 through the Straits.
+Others favor the complete replacement of the twin pipelines with the best available pipeline technology, such as double-walled systems or relocating the pipeline to a new tunnel through the Great Lakes.
 Finally, there are many groups that support working toward permanently removing Enbridge’s oil pipelines through the Straits of Mackinac.
 These groups are convinced that only the shutdown of Line 5 through the Straits can guarantee that an oil spill will not pollute the Great Lakes.